 Surrounded by lush green vegetation, the modular home captures different vistas by deepening specific window frames to form bench seats.
 Occupants are encouraged to pause and relax in this peaceful and tranquil setting.

 Vertical Corten Steel cladding was selected alongside Spotted Gum timber as the richness of each complement each other.
 The combination of Corten Steel and Spotted Gum cladding along with the integration of the stone retaining walls have created a naturally blended palette of materials that allows this prefab home in Victoria to sit comfortably in its environment.

-To minimise environmental impact and reduce running costs, solar panels and rainwater collection tanks have been incorporated into the design.
+To minimise environmental impact and reduce running costs, solar panels and rainwater collection tanks have been incorporated into the sustainable house design.

 Meeting all the functional requirements of a modern, sustainable home, the design has been able to take full advantage of the amazing views while providing a cosy atmosphere in which to relax.